JACT Hunting

 Jim’s Alaskan hunt Caribou & Moose

-Ever since I can remember, I’ve loved being in the woods & hunting.
-It’s a connection to my dad & It also has a way of inspiring my senses… the coffee tastes better & what should feel like hard work isn’t hard at all.
+I’ve always loved being in the woods & hunting.
+It’s a connection to my dad & it also has a way of inspiring my senses… the coffee tastes better & what should feel like hard work isn’t hard at all.
 Hunting is something we enjoyed doing together and is now a way for me to remember him.

 Jim & James True - Elk Camp 2012